 Calvary – The Tale of Three Criminals

-Many people might say there were only two criminals ever mentioned in the accounting of Calvary.
+Many people might say there are only two criminals mentioned in the accounting of Calvary.

-The truth is there were three crosses and three criminals.
+The truth is the account has three crosses and three criminals.
 However, only two criminals were crucified that day as punishment for the crimes they had committed.
-One man hanging on a cross placed to the left of Jesus Christ and the other one hanging on a cross located to the right of Him.
+One man hung on a cross placed to the left of Jesus Christ, and the other criminal hung on a cross located to the right of Him.

 Jesus Christ, who committed no crime and was innocent, hung in the middle of these two thieves.